Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 - Blockchain enables interactions through consensus mechanisms.
 Consensus means Agreement and protocols.

-- Implementing Smart contracts for secure communication.
+- Implementing Smart contracts for secure communication and self executing agreements.

 - And the consumer can scan the QR code or barcode using their smart phones,tablets and any device from anywhere.

+- Blockchain handles large data and retrieval of data is easier.
+Fault tolerance as it is resilent to failures.

+-  Ethereum transactions are programmable; can be automatic.
+Creates ledgers for conditional transactions and beyond.
+Mining algorithm used by
+Ethereum is ethash Algorithm.

+-

 - Identification of fake product using poses a significant threat to consumer's finance,health, safety and repetation of the particular companies.